yabellini/SitioAcademico/content/en/home/hero.md

 I'm a researcher at the National Institute of Agricultural Technology and I apply data science to the agricultural sector.
 I'm a professor at national universities in Argentina and Uruguay.

 Co-founder of [MetaDocencia](www.metadocencia.org).
 Part of the [R-Ladies](www.rladies.org) Global Team.
-Co-founder and president of [LatinR](https://latin-r.com/), chair of [user!
+Co-founder and chair of [LatinR](https://latin-r.com/), chair of [user!
 2021](https://user2021.r-project.org/), [JAIIO](https: //50jaiio.sadio.org.ar/) and the AgroInformatics Congress.
 Translator of severals R, data science and education materials into Spanish.